lily-peng/Gem-Game/readme.txt

-Read Me

-1. Health.
-The player starts with 5 health (or HP) which is shown in a JLabel at the top of the Gem Game.
-It decreases by one when the Player is hurt and increased when the Player is healed (Potions).
-When it reaches 0, the Player loses.
+Gem Game!
+Lily Peng

+Play the game by running the executable .jar file!

-2. Potion.
-This Item heals the Player for 1 HP.
+Green: Potions; this item heals the Player for 1 HP.
-3. Drug.
-This Item harms the Player for 1 HP.
+Pink: Drugs; this item harms the Player for 1 HP.
+Cyan: Gems; this item increases your score by 1.
+The goal is to collect every Gem in the level.
+Red: Monsters; contact with one will lower your HP by 1.
-4. Spikes.
-This Tile harms the Player for 1 HP for as long as the Player continues to stand on it.
+Yellow: Spikes; this tile will harm the Player for 1 HP for as long as the Player continues to stand on it.
+Gray: Walls; you cannot pass through these.